On this page:

-Please see our Internship Opportunties page for a list of specific internships available.
+Please see our List of Internship OpportunIties for a list of specific internships available.
 We have suggestions/opportunities in many areas, including congressional offices; campaigns and parties; federal, state, and local government; NGOs; fundraising; and more.

 You may earn academic credit for your internship through POL S 496.
 Pol S 496 credits do not count towards the major or minor.
 Only 15 credits of Pol S 496 may count as general electives towards your UW degree.